znly/rules_go/README.rst

 Announcements
 -------------

+October 16, 2017
+  We have a new mailing list: `bazel-go-discuss`_.
+All questions about building Go with Bazel and using Gazelle are welcome.
 October 10, 2017
   We have bumped the minimum Bazel version to 0.6.0 due to `#889`_.
 October 9, 2017